Home

 Over the years, Henry worked hard to develop and cultivate his farm.
 The Van Wert Times Democrat once called it "large and well improved..."
 His last years with Catherine were quiet, although she was mentioned in a June 4, 1874 issue of the Monroeville (IN) Democrat, in a list of unclaimed letters remaining in the Monroeville Post Office.

-A tall, upright and impressive monument was erected at the gravesite, seen at right.
-Photographed in May 2009, the writing on the face of the marker is illegible when in shadow (seen at left), but likely may be read in direct sunlight.
+A tall, upright and impressive monument was erected at the gravesite.
+Photographed in May 2009, the writing on the face of the marker is illegible when in shadow (seen here), but likely may be read in direct sunlight.

 The inscription has been recorded and published in two different booklets on file today at the Allen County Public Library in Fort Wayne, IN.
 They include Madison-Monroe Township Cemeteries and A Collection of Cemetery Inscriptions of Allen Co., Indiana, collected by the Mary Penrose Wayne Chapter of the National Society of the Daughters of the American Revolution in Fort Wayne, and compiled by Alberta Minor Flint.